vicente-valls/pingpongfy-doc/README.md

     * dynamodb is great storage triggering events on data changes.
 Hence, API is decoupled from message system.
     * dynamodb will invoke a lambda function whenever state of table changes.
   * Lambda:
-    * invoked by dynamodb table changes will publish a message to SNS.
+    * invoked by dynamodb table changes will send a message to aws IoT (using https protocol).